th2-net/th2-data-services/README.md

   _DataSource object_ provides connection to _th2-rpt-provider_ or read csv files from cradle-viewer.
 - **Aggregate operations**:
   Common operations such as filter, map, find and so on.
+- **Data caching**:
+  The _Data object_ provides the ability to use the cache.
+  The cache works for each _Data object_, that is, you choose which _Data object_ you want to save.
+  The _Data object_ cache is saved after the first iteration, but the iteration source may be different.
+  If you don't use the cache, your source will be the data source you have in the _Data Object_.
+  But if you use the cache, your source can be the data source, the parent cache, or own cache:
+  * The data source:
+  If the "Data Object" doesn't have a parent cache and its cache.
+  * The parent cache:
+  If the "Data Object" has a parent cache.
+  It doesn't matter what position the parent cache has in inheritance.
+  "Data Object" understands whose cache it is and applies the part of the workflow that was not applied.
+  * The own cache:
+  If it is not the first iteration.

+  Note that the cache state of the Data object is not inherited.

 Furthermore, stream operations have two fundamental characteristics that make them very different from collection operations: